-- Italy: In Italy, Prof. Erwin Rauch from the Free University of Bozen-Bolzano, Faculty of Science and Technology, is active member of EPIEM.
+- Italy: In Italy, Prof. Erwin Rauch from the Free University of Bozen-Bolzano, Faculty of Science and Technology, as well as Prof. Marco Formentini from the University of Trento are active members of EPIEM.
 He is responsible for Research and Project Activities of EPIEM to join forces for presenting common project proposals in the field of research and IEM teaching.
 Prof. Rauch is Associate Member of Euro Science, member of the expert group of the World Manufacturing Forum and member of the Marie Curie Alumni Association.

 - The Netherlands: The University of Twente is a university of technology in the Netherlands and an EPIEM network member since 2021.
 Prof. Holger Schiele, chair of Technology Management and Supply and Prof. Klaas Stek link the EPIEM network to the University of Twente via several activities and Erasmus+ projects in Purchasing and Supply Chain Management (Perfect, Persist and Periscope).